htoomgt/tailwind_netninja_tutorial/readme.md

 - Create full config file wiht no 4 setup and running command and backup by rename with tailwind-default-config.js
 - Then create blank config file with no 5 setup and running command.
-- Overwrite value can be added to blank config file
+- Override value can be added to blank config file.
+E.g. override value color, fonts, etc.
+- Any import can be made before tailwind css loaded at src/style.css

 ## Referenced Link